ciaomarian/Feed-Reader-Testing/README.md

 ### Option 3 - server

-Download the files and place in the document root directory of your preferred server.# Project Overview
+Download the files and place in the document root directory of your preferred server.

-## Credits..
+## Credits

 A heartfelt thanks to Matthew Cranford for his wonderful blog and project walkthroughs.
 I followed him step by step to learn this process thoroughly.
 Also to Rodrick Bloomfield, for his feedreader Live Walkthrough for FEND Students.